tcorral/redux-course/README.md

+# Redux Course Notes (abridged)

-* in redux, we keep all our data in a 'store'...rather than holding our component state in the component, we just contain it in one giant object.
+In redux, we keep all our data in a 'store'...rather than holding our component state in the component, we just contain it in one giant object.

 in store.js:
 ```